sebzh29/sebzh29/readme.md

 * 🌍  I'm based in Plomodiern
 * ✉️  You can contact me at [sebastien.glippa@hotmail.fr](mailto:sebastien.glippa@hotmail.fr)
-* 🧠  I'm learning React ⚛ & NestJS
+* 🧠  I'm actually learning React ⚛ & NestJS
 * 🤝  I'm open to collaborating on interesting projects